arh78750/dreame-x40-camera-feed/README.md

+# CLAUDE CODE was heavily used in the creation of this project, tred carefully.

 # Dreame X40 Ultra — local camera feed (no cloud)

 Stream the front (RGB obstacle) camera of a **rooted, [Valetudo](https://valetudo.cloud)-running